Maître Isidore Franckel (28 Novembre 1893 – 16 Février 1965) was a notable figure in Jewish history and a famous

 In Paris Isidore Franckel attended law school at the University of Paris-Sorbonne and became a lawyer.
 Among many notable legal cases, Me.
 Franckel was the criminal defense lawyer for Herschel Grynszpan (see articles below) the Jewish refugee from Poland who went to the German Embassy in Paris where he shot and killed Ernst vom Rath.
 Ernst von Rath’s killing was the pretext for Kristallnacht, also known as Crystal Night and the Night of Broken Glass (articles about the case are below).
 Grynszpan was first put on trial under the French Regime and was acquitted.
 Isidore Franckel hid Grynszpan in an old abandoned jail in the countryside but he was found and taken into German custody where he was in several German prisons and eventually disappeared.

-After the Grynszpan incident, Isidore Franckel received information that the SS would be coming for him and he fled his Paris apartment during the night to the south of France with his wife and two sons Alex and Bernard.
-Dorothy Thompson somehow arranged (believed to be through President Roosevelt) for Isidore Franckel and his family to go to America and they left on a boat for the U.S. in the Spring of 1942 where Isidore Franckel lived in Lakewood, NJ on a chicken farm.
+When Grynszpan was found, Isidore Franckel received information that the SS would be coming for him and he fled his Paris apartment during the night to the south of France with his wife and two sons Alexander and Bernard.
+Dorothy Thompson (also see Dorothy Thompson on Wikipedia) arranged through President Roosevelt for Isidore Franckel and his family to go to America and they left on a boat for the U.S. in the Spring of 1942 where Isidore Franckel lived in Lakewood, NJ on a chicken farm.
 Alex Franckel became a U.S. citizen on the day of his arrival in the U.S., inducted into the Army and sent back to Italy.
-Upon returning to their Paris apartment in 1945, the Franckels were told by neighbors that the SS was at the Paris apartment the morning after they left.
+Upon returning to their Paris apartment in 1945, the Franckels were told by neighbors that the SS was at the Paris apartment a few hours after they left.
 All of his family’s furniture had been taken.
 Some was taken by neighbors and returned, butmost was never seen again.
-Isidore Franckel’s desk which he purchased for his law office prior to fleeing from the SS had been used for signing of The Treaty of Versailles at the Palace of Versailles.
+Isidore Franckel’s desk purchased for his law office, which was in the apartment, had been used for the signing of The Treaty of Versailles at the Palace of Versailles.
 It was one of only two such desks made.
-It was taken by the Germans and we never saw it again.
+It was taken by the Germans and he never saw it again